13 month sleep regression: Myth or real?

 Tip #4: Consider teaching your child to fall asleep independently

-There are various you can implement to teach your child to fall asleep without your support.
+There are various you can implement to teach your child to self-soothe and fall asleep without your support.
 Some are more gradual and “gentle,” while others tend to be quicker and may involve more short-term crying.

 If you’re feeling stuck, we can help!
 With you can submit for a personalized, step-by-step Sleep Plan for your child.